pabloargote/pabloargote.github.io/_pages/media.md

 ---
 ### Media Articles in English

-Chilean Constitutional Process: Third Time’s a Charm?
+"Chilean Constitutional Process: Third Time’s a Charm?"
 Democracy Paradox Blog.
 Link [here.](https://democracyparadox.com/2023/03/13/chilean-constitutional-process-third-times-a-charm/)

 "What We Learned About Vaccine Hesitancy and How to Overcome It."
 Contributor, Columbia News, May 7th, 2021.
 Link [here](https://news.columbia.edu/news/overcome-vaccine-hesitancy-messages)